Phenomenological quantum mechanics: I. Phenomenology of quantum observables: Outline

 \section{Outline}

 In the first part of the paper, we list the phenomenological observations constituting the inputs for the following deduction of the formalism.
 Section~\ref{sec:sequence_measure} introduces the formal description of the results of experiments involving sequential measurements using multi-time probability distributions.
-In Section~\ref{sec:phenomenology}, we use this description to quantify our phenomenological inputs:
+In Section~\ref{sec:phenomenology}, we use this description to quantify our phenomenological inputs.

+We begin in section~\ref{sec:causality} by noting the relation between probability distributions describing sequences of different lengths.
+The observed relation allows us to conclude that quantum mechanics adheres to a \textit{causal structure} where past affects the future but future cannot affect the past.

-We begin in Section~\ref{sec:coarse-graining} by providing evidence that sequential measurements of a quantum system cannot be interpreted as a sampling of a \textit{trajectory} traced over time by the system's observable.
+Section~\ref{sec:coarse-graining} provides evidence that sequential measurements of a quantum system cannot be interpreted as a sampling of a \textit{trajectory} traced over time by the system's observable.
 This crucial observation establishes that such systems cannot be described using the classical theory.
-Furthermore, we recognize the fundamental distinction between classical and quantum systems: for classical systems all observables are essentially equivalent, whereas quantum systems support an infinite number of \textit{inequivalent} observables.
-We explore some consequences of this peculiar feature of quantum systems by comparing measurements made with coarse- and fine-grained devices---an important example of inequivalent quantum observables.
+Since the investigated systems are not constrained by the classical trajectory picture, we recognize that quantum systems might support \textit{inequivalent} observables.
+We identify an important example in quantum observables measured by devices which probe the same physical quantity but with different resolutions.

-Section~\ref{sec:interference} showcases the \textit{quantum interference} effects in what amounts to a sequence of $k$-slit generalizations of the classic Young experiment, viewed as an example of sequential measurement with coarse-grained devices.
+Section~\ref{sec:interference} showcases \textit{quantum interference} effects in what amounts to a sequence of $k$-slit generalizations of the classic Young experiment, viewed as an example of sequential measurement with \textit{coarse-grained} devices.

 In Section~\ref{sec:independent_sys}, we discuss experiments involving multiple \textit{independent} systems that exhibit quantum interference when measured with devices incapable of making a perfect ``which-subsystem'' distinction.
 To uphold the spirit of phenomenological quantum mechanics, we introduce, for the purposes of this analysis, the \textit{phenomenological definition} of a composite quantum system.